MarceloDJunior/react-optimized-images/README.md

 A light package to generate and use webp images, keeping old browsers support.

+NOTE: There is an issue using with Next.js in dev mode, see the workaround [here](#nextjs-issue).

 ## Table of contents

 - [Table of contents](#table-of-contents)